 The negative effect of the hyphen

-SEO experts SEOmoz recommend not to use hyphens in URLs, saying they “detract from credibility and can act as a spam indicator”.
+SEO experts SEOmoz recommend not to use hyphens in domains, saying they “detract from credibility and can act as a spam indicator”.
 You might think this is unfair, but imagine if someone registered face-book.com.
 It instantly looks like it’s trying to be a Facebook rip-off and you’d be immediately suspicious.

 So that got us wondering, could it be simply the hyphen in Oliver’s domain name that meant he failed?
 If so, it means he was doomed right from the start.